Most people have a more dominant arm or leg compared to the other.

 We will also give preventative measures and ways to help correct muscle imbalances.

-Surely, you can do more reps on your dominant arm if you’re pushing both arms to failure?
+Can you do more reps on your dominant arm?

 Let’s take a look…

 The goal for many is to gain muscle, build strength and mass.

 Defining certain body parts to make yourself looked ripped is desirable, as well as increasing muscle mass.

 So if you can get one limb there quicker do you go for it?